-1. How does Vervoe’s AI feature work?
+1. How does Vervoe’s AI work?

 What we have developed is not a simple “one size fits all” approach.
-Our machine learning algorithms are multilayered, unique and unlike any other.
+Our machine-learning algorithms are multilayered, unique and unlike any other.
 Not only do we learn about the candidates, but we also learn the unique preferences of each individual employer.

 Vervoe's AI feature can predict scores for any type of skills assessment.
 We have found a way to create bespoke algorithms for every employer and specifically for every one of their open roles.
 The algorithms adapt to the unique preferences of the employer and don’t require a specific set of questions.